Aesthetic Realism: An Ethical Obligation and the Means of Liking Oneself

-A key study in Aesthetic Realism is how an attitude to the world as a whole governs how a person sees every aspect of life, including a friend, a spouse, a book, food, people of another skin tone.
+A key study in Aesthetic Realism is how an attitude to the world as a whole shapes every aspect of life, from relationships with friends and spouses to the enjoyment of books, food, and interactions with people both near and far.
 Accordingly, the philosophy argues that individuals have an ethical obligation to "see the world as well as we can" and where we don't hope to see things and people fairly "contempt ...is winning."
-Accordingly, the philosophy argues that individuals have an ethical obligation to give full value to things and people, not devalue them in order to make oneself seem more important.
 Aesthetic Realism states that the conscious intention to be fair to the world and people is not only an ethical obligation, but the means of liking oneself.

-The philosophy identifies contempt as the underlying cause of depression and broader social problems as well: societal evils like racism and war arise from contempt for "human beings placed differently from ourselves" in terms of race, economic status, or nationality.
-Siegel stated that for centuries ill will has been the predominant basis of humanity's economic activities.
-The philosophy asserts that humanity cannot overcome its biggest problems until people cease to feel that "the world's failure or the failure of a[nother] person enhances one's own life."
-Siegel stated that until good will rather than contempt is at the center of economics and in the thoughts of people, "civilization has yet to begin."
+Siegel stated that until good will rather than contempt is at the center of our thoughts about people, "civilization has yet to begin."
 He defined good will as "the desire to have something else stronger and more beautiful, for this desire makes oneself stronger and more beautiful."